-Service Animal The Regulation defines a ‘service animal’ as an ‘animal for a person with disability.’
+Service Animal The Regulation defines a ‘service animal’ as an ‘animal for a person with a disability.’
 In this policy, a service animal is any animal used by a person with a disability for reasons relating to the disability or where the person provides a letter from a physician confirming that they require the animal for reasons relating to their disability; or where the person provides a valid identification card signed by the Attorney General of Canada or a certificate of training from a recognized guide dog or service animal training school.

 Support Person is someone who accompanies a person with a disability in order to assist them.
-Their assistance may include, but is not limited to, communication, mobility, personal care, medical needs or with access to goods or services.
+Their assistance may include but is not limited to, communication, mobility, personal care, medical needs or with access to goods or services.

 This policy may be made available in alternative formats upon request.